 Wayne began his meditation practice to supplement other personal recovery goals.
-He attended his first retreat at Flowering Lotus Meditation and Retreat Center in 2014.
+He attended his first retreat at Flowering Lotus Meditation in 2014.
 Wayne loves the diversity of participants that attend Flowering Lotus retreats.
 On January 1, 2016 Wayne received the Five Mindfulness Trainings at Magnolia Grove Monastery founded by Thich Nhat Hanh in Batesville, MS. and was given the dharma name “Loving New Me of the Heart”.
 He has continued to find peace and serenity through his daily meditation practice.

-As President of the Board, Wayne desires to continue to develop Flowering Lotus Meditation and Retreat Center as an affordable “first choice” meditation center.
+As President of the Board, Wayne desires to continue to develop Flowering Lotus Meditation as an affordable “first choice” meditation center.
 He is appreciative of the hard work of the dedicated all-volunteer Board members, paid staff, many volunteers as well as the benefactors and retreat participants.

 Reba Capers rejoined the Flowering Lotus Board in May, 2019.
 An early supporter of Flowering Lotus, she had served on the Board for many years before resigning in September 2018.
 She serves as Program Director, coordinating teachers for weekend residential retreats and structuring other offerings such as seminars; non-residential retreats; and programs designed to bring the dharma to targeted groups, such as the LGBT community; people in broken relationships; justice-involved and incarcerated people; and similar groups.